< Back to Blog

 Table Of Contents

-But here's the reality: navigating tenant screening compliance in 2025 feels like walking through a legal minefield.
+But here's the reality: navigating rental laws and tenant screening compliance in 2026 feels like walking through a legal minefield.
 Between federal mandates, state-specific rules, and constant regulatory updates, even experienced landlords struggle to stay compliant while protecting their properties.

-This guide sets a clear path for you to navigate through the confusion.
-You'll learn exactly what compliance is, why it can't be compromised, and how modern technology can make compliance a competitive advantage rather than a burden you have to overcome.
+This guide sets a clear path through the confusion.
+You'll learn exactly what compliance requires, why it can't be compromised, and how modern technology can make compliance a competitive advantage rather than a burden.

 • Business disruption from regulatory investigations